 Burstiness smoothing requires queueing up the buffers.
-For example, if the upstream line rate is 1mbps, but the traffic source sends 100mbps bursts for 10ms every second (which coincidentally averages 1mbps) then the router will have to buffer enough (about a full second worth of traffic) so that the burst of traffic doesn't get tail-dropped when it arrives and is enqueued at the same time in the same burst.
+For example, if the upstream line rate is 1 mbps, but the traffic source sends 100 mbps bursts for 10 ms every second (which coincidentally averages 1 mbps) then the router will have to buffer enough (about a full second worth of traffic) so that the burst of traffic doesn't get tail-dropped when it arrives and is enqueued at the same time in the same burst.

 On the other hand, it is undesirable to buffer too much data in the queue(s) since the packets may be stale by the time they are sent.
-It may be desirable to drop the traffic sufficiently that there are queuing disciplines such as Random Early Discard (red) that don't drop from the tail of the queue.
-Instead, red drops packets towards the front of the queue, so that the congestion is noticed more quickly in order for the sender to scale back bandwidth usage to avoid drops.
+It may be desirable to drop the traffic sufficiently that there are queuing disciplines such as Random Early Discard (RED) that do not drop packets from the tail of the queue.
+Instead, RED drops packets towards the front of the queue, so that the congestion is noticed more quickly in order for the sender to scale back bandwidth usage to avoid drops.

-the following types of queue "building blocks" are supported:
+The following types of queue "building blocks" are supported: